yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/loss_funcs.md

 # Loss/Cost Func

-A loss function is for a single training example.
+A loss function is for a single training example (scaling individual error output).
 A cost function, on the other hand, is the average loss over the entire training dataset.

 ## Regression